One possible source of tax efficient income

 Do you or a family member have a life insurance policy and the death benefit is no longer important?

-For example, maybe you or your spouse had a policy to protect the children when they were younger in case anything happened to you.
+For example, maybe you or your spouse had the policy to protect the children when they were younger in case anything happened to you.
 Now the kids are grown and you no longer need the policy.
-You might be able to convert the cash value to a stream of tax efficient income.
+You might be able to convert the cash value to a stream of tax-efficient income.

 Heres a hypothetical example so that you can understand the potential benefit.

-Depending on the type of policy and when it was established, she may receive most of the income tax free.
+Depending on the type of policy and when it was established, she may receive most of the income tax-free.
 She can convert it to a policy that pays out each month to her bank so she can take advantage of years of paying into the policy.
-She can take additional amounts from principal, possibly tax free, and at her death, her beneficiaries will receive the greater of the cash value or the death benefit, also tax free.
+She can take additional amounts from the principal, possibly tax-free, and at her death, her beneficiaries will receive the greater of the cash value or the death benefit, also tax-free.